premcharan99/AI-JOB-/README.md

-# Student Analyzer - AI-Powered Resume Tools
+# JOB analyser - a student fiend: AI-Powered Resume & Job Tools

-Student Analyzer is a Next.js application designed to assist users in optimizing their resumes and creating tailored demo resumes using the power of Artificial Intelligence.
+JOB analyser is a Next.js application designed to assist users in optimizing their resumes, creating tailored demo resumes, and discovering job opportunities using the power of Artificial Intelligence.
 It leverages Genkit and Google AI (Gemini models) to provide insightful analysis and content generation.

 ## Core Features

 1.  **Resume Analyzer**:
-    *   Paste a job description and your current resume.
+    *   Upload your resume (PDF) and paste a job description.
     *   Receive an AI-powered analysis including:
         *   **Match Score**: A percentage-based score indicating how well your resume aligns with the job description, along with a qualitative assessment (e.g., "Strong Match", "Moderate Match").
+Displayed in a clear, three-column layout with suggestions and keyword analysis.
         *   **Improvement Suggestions**: Actionable, concise bullet points (typically 4-5) to enhance your resume for the specific role.
         *   **Keyword Analysis**: A breakdown of important keywords from the job description, keywords found in your resume, and crucial keywords missing from your resume.
     *   Organized in a step-by-step tabbed interface for a clear user experience.

 2.  **AI-Powered Resume Modification**:
     *   After the initial analysis, users can opt to have the AI modify their resume based on the provided suggestions and the job description.
-    *   The system generates a revised resume.
+    *   The system generates a revised resume (plain text).
     *   A new analysis (match score, suggestions, keywords) is provided for the AI-modified resume.
     *   Users can download the modified resume as a `.txt` file.